openzim/mwoffliner/README.md

 Of course, you are free to add/adapt preconfigured commands to your needs.

 #### As a js module

+Include this script to the .js file of your project:

 ```
 const mwoffliner = require('mwoffliner')